Wednesday, October 30, 2013

 The spare room has sat pretty much in an unfinished state since The Girl's return to college.
 Oh, sure I cleaned it up and moved a few things in.
 But we weren't really using it for much.
 I sew in there, iron, craft a bit.

-My sister wanted her twin bed back, so I thought the next best thing for this room would be a futon.
-I found a decent one at Target along with a soft squishy green pillow.
+The best thing for this room would be a futon.
+I found a decent one at Target.

-I can't take these floating shelves down because they required huge holes to hang - remind me never to buy those again.
+I can't take these floating shelves down because they required huge holes to hang.
 So I just put a few items on them and hung an extra clock we had.
-This was a great place for the stuffed owl to roost.

 I had repainted the small pink lamp from The Girl's room, so all that was left was to spruce up it's shade.
 I covered it in burlap and added the monogram back on.
 I added some pretty drawer liner from HomeGoods, then set to work organizing those drawers with craft supplies.
 I plugged my owl wax tart plug-in with a fall scent and we were open!

-It's not an exciting makeover, but it smells clean and is available for everyone to kick back in, read a book, do something crafty, wrap Christmas gifts, watch a video on their laptop...whatever.
-Prompting us to rename it The Lounge.
-And now it's time for me to clean the rest of the house, bake a cake, and wait for The Girl to arrive...
+It's not an exciting makeover, but it smells clean and is available for everyone to kick back in, read a book, do something crafty, wrap Christmas gifts, watch a video on their laptop, whatever.
+We renamed it The Lounge.

 Shared with: